Impact

 But the interactions between these institutions can profoundly shape the recovery experience.

-For injured workers, navigating this system can become as challenging as the injury itself.
+For injured citizens, navigating this system can become as challenging as the injury itself.

 Why This Film Matters Now